open-services/open-registry/docs/financing.md

 https://stripe.com/docs/api/balance

-### Services
+### Possible Services

-The following services are to be connected to get the full picture
+The following services are to be connected to get the full picture of the financing

 - Paypal - Actual incoming donations
 - Stripe - Actual incoming donations